kapoordcu/celonis_challenge/README.md

 # Celonis Programming Challenge

-Dear applicant,

-Congratulations, you made it to the Celonis Programming Challenge!

-The challenge itself should be timeboxed to 3 hours.
-This means you should not work longer than that on the completion.
-If you can't make all points within the timeframe this is _not_ an issue.
-We will be happy to discuss any problems and ideas during the Challenge Interview.

-Why do we ask you to complete this challenge?

-First of all, we need to have some way of comparing different applicants, and we try to answer certain questions which we cannot out-right ask in an interview - also we don't want to ask too many technical questions in a face-to-face interview to not be personally biased in a potentially stressful situation.
-To be as transparent as possible, we want to give you some insights into what we look at and how we evaluate.
-This challenge gives you the possibility to shine :)

-Note that there is nothing wrong with googling when you have certain questions or are unsure about some APIs, but you should not outright copy code.
-If you decide to copy code, please mark it as such, citing the source.

 ## Complete and extend a java application

-For this challenge, you have received a project which has a few problems.
-You first have to fix those problems in order to get the application running, and then you should extend it with the requirements below.

 What we are looking into:
   - Understanding and implementation of a specification